 How do I make a submission?

-Your submission may include your name or organisation.
-In the Final Report we will publish a list of people and organisations that have made submissions.
-Please let us know if you do not want to be included in that list.
+The Final Report will include a list of people and organisations that have made submissions.
+Please let the Commission know if you do not want to be included in that list.
+If you did not ask for your submission to be kept confidential, it will be treated as public.
+This means that it may be referred to in the Final Report.

 Issues Papers